 Student Conduct Boards

 The Dean of Students or designee shall create student conduct boards to hear cases referred to them.
-Student Conduct Boards at John Carroll University include the Student Union Hearing Board, the University Hearing Board, Hearing Panel, and the University Appeals Board.
-Membership on these boards is by appointment or election and can include students, faculty, staff members, and administrators.
+Student Conduct Boards at John Carroll University include the Student Union Hearing Board, the University Hearing Board, Hearing Panels, and the University Appeals Board.
+Membership on these boards is by appointment or election and can include students, faculty, and staff members.
 Student Conduct Boards will be chaired by a non-voting student or conduct administrator.
-These boards are authorized by the Dean of Students to recommend whether a student has violated the Student Code, and to recommend sanctions when appropriate.
+These boards are authorized by the Dean of Students to recommend whether a student has violated the Student Code, and to recommend disciplinary actions when appropriate.

 Please be aware that the provisions of this manual are not to be regarded as an irrevocable contract between John Carroll University and its students.
 The University reserves the right to change any provision or any requirement at any time.